 Because honestly, choosing the wrong level can feel exhausting.
 Too short and you might feel underprepared.
 Too long and you might burn out halfway.

-This approach has some real advantages:
+This approach offers several practical advantages:

 Let’s talk about something people don’t say enough: Studying isn’t just about money.
 It’s about: